Saskatchewan Resources

 - Tanya Howe Damsgaard Memorial Scholarship

-- Available to Full Time Students having completed at least 1 year of Post Secondary Education
+- Available to full-time students having completed at least 1 year of post secondary education.

-- Eligible areas of study include agriculture, pharmacy, science or health sciences
+- Eligible areas of study include agriculture, pharmacy, science or health sciences.

-- Value: $2,000
+- Value: $2,000.

 - Deadline: Sept 15 annually.